dschep/lambda-decorators/README.rst

 Why
 ---
-Initially, I was inspired by `middy <https://github.com/middyjs/middy>`_ which I've tried out in JavaScript and was happy with it.
+Initially, I was inspired by `middy <https://github.com/middyjs/middy>`_ which I like using in JavaScript.
 So naturally, I thought I'd like to have something similar in Python too.
 But then as I thought about it more, it seemed that when thinking of functions as the compute unit, when using python, `decorators <https://wiki.python.org/moin/PythonDecorators>`_ pretty much are middleware!
 So instead of building a middleware engine and a few middlewares, I just built a few useful decorators and utilities to build them.

 -----